Processing Entangled Links Into Secure Cryptographic Keys: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 Within this work, we want to investigate how an entangled link between two parties A and B can be processed into a secure key, with a potential eavesdropper E attacking the system.
 To do so, we will not only investigate the processing of quantum states into classical information, but also the influence of quantum mechanical preprocessing as well as classical postprocessing.
 We base our analysis on the idea of the entanglement based \ac{QKD} protocol \ac{E91} \cite{Ekert1991}.
-Thus, we define the main key performance criteria of the system to be the achievable secure key rate given by
+Thus, we define the main key performance criteria of the system to be the achievable secure key generation rate given by

-where $\ell$ is the number of secure key bits that can be generated in relation to the number $M$ of successfully distrusted quantum states between A and B.
+where $\ell$ is the number of secure key bits that can be generated in relation to the number $M$ of successfully distributed quantum states between A and B.

-This process can further be divided into four steps: \begin{enumerate} \item The entangled link between A and B needs to be generated, resulting in an initially distributed quantum state $\varrho_{AB}^0$. \item The total amount of $M$ initially distributed states $\varrho_{AB}^0$ can be quantum mechanically preprocessed by the means of $k \in \mathbb N_0$ iterations of entanglement distillation, resulting in $N \leq M$ quantum states $\varrho_{AB}^k$ with a higher quality. \item When measuring the $N$ available quantum states only $n < N$ of these measurements can be used to actually generate the secure key, while the rest of the measurements is either necessary for proving the security of the protocol or are unavoidably wasted measurements. \item Lastly, classical postprocessing needs to be performed to distill a usable secure key, which reduces the $n$ measurement results to $\ell \leq n$ bits of secure key. \end{enumerate}
+This process can further be divided into four steps: \begin{enumerate} \item An entangled link between A and B is generated, resulting in $M \in \mathbb{N}$ initially distributed, potentially noisy, bipartite quantum states $\varrho_{AB}^0$ shared by A and B. \item The total amount of $M$ initially distributed states $\varrho_{AB}^0$ can be quantum mechanically preprocessed by means of $k \in \mathbb N_0$ iterations of entanglement distillation, resulting in $N \leq M$ quantum states $\varrho_{AB}^k$. \item A and B process their $N$ quantum states $\varrho_{AB}^k$ by first performing projection valued measurements, resulting in $N$ classical measurement results.
+Next, they perform sifting, reducing the amount of measurements that can be used to generate the secure key to $n < N$.
+The remaining $N-n$ measurements are either used for proving the security of the protocol or are unavoidably wasted measurements. \item Lastly, classical postprocessing is performed to distill a usable secure key, which reduces the $n$ measurement results to $\ell \leq n$ bits of a secure key. \end{enumerate}